ICY105/DatapackEnergy/README.md

 This is an embedded library, so you package it inside your datapack as opposed to having a separate download.
 Requires [LanternLoad](https://github.com/LanternMC/load) to operate.

 ## Scoreboards
+These are scoreboard objectives used to represent a value of some kind.

 ```
 energy.data